maciejmilgiewicz/macmil/README.md

 - Selenium container browser can be observed for debugging purposes via VNC viewer on ```vnc://<HOST_IP>:<VNC_HOST_PORT>```, e.g. ```vnc://localhost:5900```.
 The VCN password is **secret**
 - To tear the containers after tests please run ```docker-compose stop``` followed by ```docker-compose rm```
 - Cucumber report can be found in ```./target/cucumber-reports/index.html```

+If an error about missing engine dependency appears, please run `mvn clean install` against the engine module.

 ## Author ##
 Maciej Milgiewicz